Extended Producer Responsibility (EPR)

 Here are some of the most frequently asked questions we receive on the topic:

-Recent UK EPR changes strengthen producer responsibility for packaging, requiring more detailed data reporting and shifting the full cost of managing packaging waste from local authorities to businesses.
+Recent UK EPR laws have changed and strengthen producer responsibility for packaging, requiring more detailed data reporting and shifting the full cost of managing packaging waste from local authorities to businesses.

-EPR is an abbreivation most commonly used for the Extended Producer Responsibility policy, where businesses (manufacturers, importers, and sellers), become responsible for the entirerity of a products lifecycle.
+EPR is an abbreivation most commonly used for the Extended Producer Responsibility policy, where businesses (manufacturers, importers, and sellers), become responsible by laws for the entirerity of a products lifecycle.

-This will vary depending on the relevant EPR scheme in place.
+This will vary depending on the relevant EPR scheme in place in the country or state.
 Here is an outline:

 Packaging: